aklum3/aklum3.github.io/essays/final-project-idea.md

 * User goes to landing page, logs in, browses recommendations from other users they follow or content they favorited
 * User goes to landing page, logs in, adds recommendations to their profile
 * User searches for other’s recommendations on search page
-* User can
+* User can go to the trending page to explore new options

 ## Beyond the basics
 After implementing the basic functionality, here are ideas for more advanced features:
 * Users can request/recommend new (not on the site already)
 * Users can follow their friends like social media
 * Users can upvote, downvote, and comment on the reviews of others
-* Direct message and notifications
+* Direct message and notifications (make new friends)